 Sexual abuse mainly happens between people who know each other and can occur in the context of domestic violence.

-Sexual abuse has impacts on a woman’s physical and emotional health.
+Sexual abuse has impacts on a person’s physical and emotional health.
 It can lead to long-term mental health issues, including anxiety and post-traumatic stress disorder.

 Types of sexual abuse